rosiebl/med-notes/cardiovascular/hypertension.md

 Patients with HTN can change their lifestyle to reduce their BP (modifiable risk factors), e.g.:

-- diet
+- low-fat balanced diet
+- reduce salt intake <6g/d
 - exercise
-- relaxation techniques
 - decrease alcohol intake
 - decrease caffeine intake
-- decrease dietary sodium
 - stop smoking
+- sleep at least 6h/night
+- relaxation techniques

 Group work can be helpful with this.